×

 Why are tyres black?

-Tyres are black because carbon black is used in the construction as a reinforcing filler.
+Tyres are black due to the use of carbon black in the construction of the tyre.

-It is commonly used in the production of tyres and other rubber products due to its excellent reinforcing properties.
+Carbon black is commonly used in the production of tyres and other rubber products.
+It provides excellent reinforcement properties.

 Why is carbon black used in tyres?